The Outside of Your Eyes

 Retina

-Description: The retina is the light sensitive layer consisting of several layers and it lines the inner part of your eyes.
-The retina has millions of light sensitive receptors called rods and cones.
+The retina is a light-sensitive layer lining the inner part of your eyes.
+It consists of several layers and contains millions of light-sensitive receptors called rods and cones.

-Functions: The receptors on the retina transmit electrical signals via the optic nerve to the brain to create the picture we see.
+The receptors on the retina convert light into electrical signals that are transmitted via the optic nerve to the brain, where they are processed to create the images we see.

 Macula

-Description: The macula is located in the centre of the retina, in the back of your eyes.
-It also contains the fovea, which is a small depression or pit on the centre of the macula.
+The macula is located in the centre of the retina at the back of your eyes.
+It contains the fovea, a small depression or pit at the macula’s centre, which has the highest concentration of photoreceptors in the retina.

 Optic Disc

-Function: The optic disc is where all the visual information received on the retina begins its journey away from the eye to the optic nerve.
+The optic disc is the starting point for all visual information received by the retina, which then travels to the optic nerve.

 Optic Nerve

-Description: The optic nerve connects your eye to the brain.
-It’s like the optic nerve is the electrical wire plugged into the brain.
+The optic nerve connects your eye to the brain.
+It functions like an electrical wire plugged into the brain.

-Function: The light formed on your retina is converted to electrical impulses, which pass along the nerve fibres from your optic disc to your brain.
-Your brain then converts that into the visual image you see.
+Light detected by the retina is converted into electrical impulses, which travel along the nerve fibres from the optic disc to the brain.
+The brain then interprets these impulses to form the visual images we see.

 Central Retinal Vein and Artery

-Description: Your central retinal vein and artery are found on the back of your eyes along the retinal wall.
+The central retinal vein and artery are located at the back of your eyes along the retinal wall.

-Function: Your retina requires a high amount of oxygen to function.
-Your central retinal artery supplies blood to the retina.
-Its counterpart, the central retinal vein, then carries this away from the retina.
+The retina requires a substantial amount of oxygen to function.
+The central retinal artery supplies blood to the retina, while the central retinal vein carries blood away from the retina, ensuring it receives the necessary nutrients and oxygen.